 “Cicero?
 Who is Cicero?”

 Eventually, I was able to explain, but I never forgot the power of words and story.
 It sparked within me a desire to be a writer, a flame that has continued to burn for many years.
 Now it is a habit and passion I doubt I will ever forsake.
-And if not for a mouse, I might have never have realized it, or perhaps I would have chosen another path, hopefully not a life of crime, but you never know.
+And if not for a mouse, I might never have realized it, or perhaps I would have chosen another path, hopefully not a life of crime, but you never know.

 Still, the mouse episode remains an illustration of life’s complexity and mystery.